frederickaplan/fdh/files/PART2/fdh-2-2.md

 - Should introduce Otlet's ontology of documents as discussed in "Traité de documentation : Le livre sur le livre".
 A well-formed document ontology is a basic foundation for Digital Humanities.

 - Should this part be organised in like the others : Document Systems, document processing, Documenting Understanding ...
-- The footnote could be developed as an example.
+- The footnote could be developed as an example (cf Grafton)